wostzone/wost-go/README.md

 client.Close()
 ```

+### tlsserver

+Server of HTTP/TLS connections that supports certificate and username/password authentication, and authorization.

+Used to build Hub services that connect over HTTPS, such as the IDProv protocol server and the Thingdir directory
+server.

 ## vocab

 Ontology with vocabulary used to describe Things.
 This is based on terminology from the WoT working group and other